-In light air, with a full-length keel, it is often necessary to back the jib (or staysail) to complete a tack.
+In light air, with a full-length keel, it is often necessary to back the jib (or forestaysail) to complete a tack.
 In really light winds, you may also need to back the main to head far enough into the wind at the start of the tack.

 On a boat with a jib which is tacked manually (not self-tending), backing the jib is simple -- leave the sheet made down until the other sails are filling on the new tack.

 On boats with self-tending jibs, a tail rope can be used.
 This is a (relatively) light line attached to the jib (or staysail) boom, and run aft.
 Before tacking, take up the slack in the tail rope and make it down.
 After the other sails are across, release the tail rope and sheet in the jib (or staysail) on the new tack.
 Of course, if you are fortunate enough to be sailing with crew, they can just go forward and hold the staysail to windward for the tack.

-None of the schooners I've sailed were unable to tack in conditions windy enough to not have a headsail (jib or forestaysail) set--the waves associated with the windy conditions were likely to stop the boat before a tack could be completed.
-So, when it is windy enough to not have a headsail set (windy enough that the main would be either reefed or not set), I'd wear ship (bear off, gybe and head back up on the opposite tack) instead of tacking.
+Some of the schooners I've sailed were unable to tack in conditions windy enough to not have a headsail (jib or forestaysail) set--the waves associated with the windy conditions were likely to stop the boat before a tack could be completed.
+So, when it was windy enough to not have a headsail set (windy enough that the main would be either reefed or not set), I'd wear ship (bear off, gybe and head back up on the opposite tack) instead of tacking.